New Academy (Moscopole): History

 In 1738, Sevastos Leontiadis, a scholar and priest from Kastoria (now Greece), was put in charge.
 It was during his directorate that the school was upgraded and endowed with additional classes.
 In 1744 the school was named New Academy and in 1750 it was re-housed in a new, imposing building.
 In accordance to 18th-century Greek educational mores, a school could only acquire the title 'Academy' if it achieved a higher standard of educational quality and prestige.
 Similar educational institutions this period were operating in a number of urban center in the Ottoman Empire: Bucharest, Iași, Ioannina, Istanbul (Constantinople).

 It was also alternatively called Ellinikon Frontistirion (Ελληνικόν Φροντιστήριον Greek College).
 In 1750 Theodore Kavalliotis, already a member of the teaching staff since 1743, became the headmaster of the New Academy.
 Kavalliotis was instrumental in establishing the reputation of the Academy, which, under his direction, reached its floruit.
 Becoming the virtual soul of the Academy, Kavalliotis taught grammar, poetry, philosophical disciplines, and theology.
 Moreover, with the purpose of meeting class needs, he wrote a number of introductory manuals in Greek, as well as treatises and other material, necessary for teaching, many of which are still preserved in unpublished manuscripts.

-Apart from Kavalliotis, another teacher of the New Academy was the owner of the Academy's printing press, Georgios Konstantinidis known as well as Gregory of Durrës, although Robert Elsies believes they are two different people.
+Apart from Kavalliotis, another teacher of the New Academy was the owner of the Academy's printing press, Georgios Konstantinidis known as well as Gregory of Durrës, although Robert Elsie believes they are two different people.
 Gregory was also responsible for the printing of the books that were taught at the school.
 He taught from 1745 to 1748.
 The printing house had notably close ties to the Monastery of Saint Naum, near Ohrid.
-Notably 19 publications from Moscopole's printing press, mainly religious ones, appeared after 1760.
+Notably 19 publications from Moscopole's printing press, mainly religious ones, appeared until 1760.
 The last known publication of the press was the Introduction to Grammar by Kavalliotis.